opengeoedu/learn.opengeoedu.de/pages/09.GIS/01.vorlesung/04.Geodatenmodellierung/02.diskret_vs_kontinuierlich/01.Beispiele_zur_Modellierung/04.Landwirtschaft/docs.en.md

 ---
-title: Example agriculture as object- or field-based model
+title: Example on agriculture as object- or field-based model
 menu: Agriculture
 taxonomy:
     category: